 The use of online social networking in education – in its widest sense – is an often maligned and, in my view, misunderstood topic which engenders strong reactions both in its favour and against.
+The picture above depicts movable type from a printing press.
+The printing press analogy is often used to illustrate the enormous impact that the internet is having in our society and civilisation.

 Just like Gutenberg revolutionised the sharing of ideas when he invented the movable type printing press around 1440, the internet has revolutionised the way we communicate today.
 Today communication is instantaneous and, as more and more devices allow us to communicate more and more information, we have entered an era of information on demand.